Marinated Pork Loin Recipe

 - 1/8 teaspoon cayenne pepper

 - 2. Drain and discard marinade.
-Broil 4-5 in. from the heat for 10 minutes on each side or until juices run clear, brushing with reserved marinade occasionally.
+Place pork on a broiler pan coated with cooking spray.
+Broil 4 in. from the heat for 10 minutes on each side or until juices run clear, brushing with reserved marinade and turning occasionally.
 Yield: 5 servings.

 Reviews for Marinated Pork Loin